melles1991/usecuewebsite/_posts/2020-03-04-help-my-server-is-down.md

 ## Lesson learned

 My client was positively suprised.
-I had added a lot of value to my hosting product.
-I realized my client would have never known about this without the unfortunate down-time.
-Therefore I wrote this post.
+I had added a lot of value to my hosting product, but I realized that was only due to the unfortunate down-time.
+Therefore I decided to write this post.
 I want to let you know that I am prepared for things that should not happen.
 I expect the unexpected and I have good security habits to minimize risks.

 What I am basically trying to say is: You can trust me ([I am an engineer](/about/)).